Jayson Gillham: Career

+Conservatoire appointment

 In 2024 Gillham was appointed Lecturer of Keyboard at Glasgow's Royal Conservatoire of Scotland.

 Cancelled performance controversy

-In August 2024, Gillham performed a new work by Connor D'Netto in recital at the Owaki Auditorium, booked by the Melbourne Symphony Orchestra (MSO).
+In August 2024, Gillham performed a new work by Connor D'Netto in recital at the Iwaki Auditorium, booked by the Melbourne Symphony Orchestra (MSO).
 As often, he spoke prior to performing the piece (as he had done before the interval when referencing composer György Ligeti's family plight during the Holocaust), which he dedicated to Palestinian journalists killed by Israel in Gaza.
 In the speech Gillham said: Over the last 10 months, Israel has killed more than 100 Palestinian journalists.
 A number of these have been targeted assassinations of prominent journalists as they were traveling in marked press vehicles or wearing their press jackets.
 The killing of journalists is a war crime in international law, and it is done in an effort to prevent the documentation and broadcasting of war crimes to the world.
 In addition to the role of journalists who bear witness, the word 'witness' in Arabic is 'shaheed,' which also means 'martyr'.

-The MSO management then cancelled a later scheduled performance with Gilham and the MSO.
+The MSO management then cancelled a later scheduled performance with Gillham and the MSO.

 In an interview with journalist David Marr on ABC RN's Late Night Live, Gillham stated that the MSO's actions had actually highlighted the plight of Palestinian journalists, adding that he is "actually so grateful for that."
 After intense backlash from the musician community, the Orchestra later claimed it had committed an "error" by cancelling Gillham's concert and stated it was working to reschedule it.
 Musicians at the MSO then expressed a vote of no confidence in the orchestra's managing director.

 In September, responding to a letter from Gillham's lawyers suggesting a way for MSO to resolve the matter and thus dispense with further legal action, MSO's lawyers revived their initial position by stating their view that his remarks were an abuse of his appointed function.

 On 3 October 2024 Gillham sued the MSO, alleging that he was discriminated against based on political belief or activity, contrary to the Equal Opportunity Act 2010 (Victoria) and the Fair Work Act 2009 (Commonwealth).
 He said he had been "silenced for speaking the truth", and that the cancellation of his performance over his political views "strikes at the heart of our right to free speech."